NorSC/supervisor-search/_supervisors/christina-vasiliou.md

   * Chatbots and Conversational agents in education, learning (formal/informal)

-  * Designing collaborative technologies for social change/local impact
+  * Designing collaborative or community technologies for social change/local impact

   If any of these areas are of interest, or you have a similar idea in mind, or you want to work together to specify a project idea, please contact me.